Emma Cunningham: Significance

 In contrast to the trial of Judith Catchpole in 1636 in which an all-female jury was empaneled to inspect her body and determine if she had been pregnant and given birth, Victorian morality prevented such a direct approach.
 Without proper medical evidence of her condition, there was not a way to prove during the trial that she was not pregnant.

 Gravesite

 Emma's story was featured a season 1 episode of Monumental Mysteries.
 According to the series, Cunningham is buried at Green-Wood Cemetery in Brooklyn, New York.
 Her gray-granite tombstone reads, Emma Augusta Hempstead Cunningham 1818–1887 – "May God Rest Her Troubled Soul" and depicts a beautiful tree etched into the stone.
-And in a twist of fate, Burdell's grave is only a hundred yards away from hers.
-Burdell’s gray-granite tombstone is etched with a weeping willow reads, Harvey Burdell 1811-1857 – "We humbly beseech thee, O father, to raise us from the life of righteousness; that when we shall depart this life we may rest in him."
+Burdell's grave happens to lie only a hundred yards away from hers.
+Burdell’s gray-granite tombstone, etched with a weeping willow, reads: Harvey Burdell 1811-1857 – "We humbly beseech thee, O father, to raise us from the life of righteousness; that when we shall depart this life we may rest in him."